-Classification results are updated annually, as part of SEPA's commitment to monitor ar assess the condition of the environment.
+Classification results are updated annually, as part of SEPA's commitment to monitor and assess the condition of the environment.

-Once the classification is agreed, as part of river basin management planning, the press and measures for every water body are reviewed to ensure that they reflect this improve understanding of the environment.
-Objectives are reviewed once at the start of the six y planning cycle.
+Once the classification is agreed, as part of river basin management planning, the pressure and measures for every water body are reviewed to ensure that they reflect this improved understanding of the environment.
+Objectives are reviewed as part of the six yearly plannin cycle and any proposed changes to objectives will be presented in the draft river basin plan http://sepa.org.uk/water/river_basin_planning.aspx.

-This worksheet was produced using the most up to date classification results although to measures, pressures and objectives shown may not yet align to these classification results are please see the consultations on the second River Basin Management Plans for further information on the proposed objectives and measures for those water bodies which are yet at good status.
-The consultations can be found on the RBMP pages, under "Latest Fnews".
-Please use the "contact us" email address (rbmp@sepa.org.uk) if you require fur information on this water body.
+This worksheet was produced using the most up to date classification results but the measuressures and objectives shown may not yet align to these classification results.
+Please corresponding sepa.org.uk if you require further information on this water body.

-We have classified this water body as having an overall status of Good with High confide 2013 with overall ecological status of Good and overall chemical status of Pass.
+We have classified this water body as having an overall status of Good with High confidence 2012 with overall ecological status of Good and overall chemical status of Pass.

-The overall classification of status is made up of many different tiers of classification data complete set of classification data for 2013 is shown at the end of this document.
+The overall classification of status is made up of many different tiers of classification data. complete set of classification data for 2012 is shown at the end of this document.